I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 We admired Hvítserkur from the edge of the gully and then looked for a way to get down into the gully.
 It was not easy, but we found a way.

-Seeing that Hvítserkur is so wide then I could walk right up to it and stand beneath it in the riverbed itself.
+Seeing that Hvítserkur is so wide, I could walk right up to it and stand beneath it in the riverbed itself.
 This location makes for such a fantastic experience and good photos.

 Brönugras - the Orchid of the North

-The untouched flora was extraordinary here with so many different types of colourful wildflowers; pink, violet, blue and yellow.
+The untouched flora here was extraordinary, with so many different types of colourful wildflowers: pink, violet, blue, and yellow.
 It was heavenly lying down in the grass surrounded by this extraordinary beauty.

 I am always a bit rushed when travelling in Iceland, but not by Hvítserkur.